Johnny Weir: 2005–2006 season

 Weir was the only American male in medal contention after his short program in Turin, skating "well but not brilliantly".
-Weir began his short program with "a smooth triple Axel" followed by the highest-scoring element in his program, a triple lutz-triple toe loop combination.
+Weir began his short program with "a smooth triple Axel" followed by the highest-scoring element in his program, a triple Lutz-triple toe loop combination.
 His next elements were a circular step sequence and a triple flip "that was lacking in crispness".
 His final elements were a sit spin, a straight-line step sequence, and a combination spin.
 He earned a personal-best score of 80.00 points, the third-highest score of the new system, and second-best behind Plushenko, who was in first place after the short program.
 Plushenko earned a personal-best score of 90.66, the highest short program score up to that point.
 Weir was ahead of the reigning world champion, Stéphane Lambiel from Switzerland, who was in third place, and the world silver medalist, Jeffrey Buttle of Canada, who was in fourth place.

 Weir arrived late to the stadium for his free skate, blaming it on missing the bus from the athletes' village and not being told of a schedule change, which put him 90 minutes off his routine.
 Reporter John Crumpacker stated that Weir was "out of sorts for his long program and skated abysmally as he went from second place to fifth".
 He accomplished eight out of his planned 13 jumps, replaced a planned quadruple toe loop with a double Axel, and was shaky on his first triple Axel.
 He also downgraded another triple jump to a double, and failed to complete a three-jump combination and double-jump combination late in his program.
 Reporter Gwen Knapp stated, however, this his artistry was best in the field.
 He earned 136.63 points in his free skate, coming in fifth place overall, for a total of 216.63 points.

-At the World Championships, Weir "did not fare so well".
-Plushenko chose not to compete after the Olympics, so Worlds was open for Weir, Lysacek, Lambiel, and Buttle to win the gold medal.
+At the 2006 World Championships, Plushenko chose not to compete after the Olympics, so Worlds was open for Weir, Lysacek, Lambiel, and Buttle to win the gold medal.
 Weir had been troubled with back pain all week, which was aggravated during the warm-up for the free skate.
-He successfully completed his triple Axel-triple Axel combination at the start of his program and attempted a quadruple toe jump, but he two-footed it and fell on his triple flip at the end of the program, taking him out of medal contention.
+He successfully completed his triple Axel-triple toe loop combination at the start of his program and attempted a quadruple toe jump, but he two-footed it and fell on his triple flip at the end of the program, taking him out of medal contention.
 He came in seventh place overall; Lambiel won the gold medal, Brian Joubert came in second, and teammate Lysacek, despite a hard fall during the warm-up, won the bronze medal.
 Weir toured again with Champions on Ice in-between seasons, his longest tour with them to date; he chose Frank Sinatra's "My Way", "for its obvious symbolism", as his performance number.
 He also appeared in an episode, in which he called "my entertainment TV debut", of My Life on the D-List with comedian Kathy Griffin, in which he taught Griffin how to skate.